resslerruntime/overledger-sdk-javascript/examples/balances-query/README.md

-# Multichain Balances Request
+# Multichain Balances Query

 This example contains one script to return the balances for mutliple addresses on multiple DLTs.
+Please not this feature is not supported for Bitcoin at the moment.

 ## Building